 Do not enter on line 25 more than the amount shown on line 24.
 The excess must be reported in future years on Form 6252 up to the taxable part of the installment sale until all of the recapture has been reported.

 Line 26.
-For trade or business property held more than 1 year, enter this amount on Form 4797, line 4, column (g), and if applicable, column (h).
+For trade or business property held more than 1 year, enter this amount on Form 4797, line 4.
 If the property was held 1 year or less, or if you have an ordinary gain from a noncapital asset (even if the holding period is more than 1 year), enter this amount on Form 4797, line 10, and write "From Form 6252."